Master of Management in Agribusiness

 How you’ll grow

-• With advanced understanding and knowledge of agribusiness systems and value chains.
+- Advance your understanding and knowledge of agribusiness systems and value chains

-• Seeding and developing the inter-disciplinary skills required to undertake senior management and leadership roles in agribusinesses here in New Zealand and across the world.
+- Seed and develop the interdisciplinary skills required to undertake senior management and leadership roles in agribusinesses here in New Zealand and across the world

-• Nurturing your communication skills at all levels of an organisation.
+- Nurture your communication skills at all levels of an organisation

 Career opportunities